allamo123/lara_payments_ma/README.md

 ### Paymob

-Paymob creates a new payment attempt and returns a new payment link.
+Paymob creates a new payment attempt and returns a new payment link for the faild local transaction.

 Retry operations should only be allowed for transaction states supported by the gateway implementation.